smashedr/openai-translate-action/README.md

 | **token**                     | **Yes** |       -        | OpenAI API Token           |
 | **summary**                   |    -    |     `true`     | Add Summary to Job         |

-Note: The token can be provided with the `OPENAI_API_KEY` environment variable or the `token` input.
+Note: The API Key can be provided with the `OPENAI_API_KEY` environment variable or the `token` input.

-You can create an OpenAI API Key here: https://platform.openai.com/api-keys
+You can create and manage an OpenAI API Key here: https://platform.openai.com/api-keys

 #### text